 - 18. In furtherance of the conspiracy and to effect the illegal objects thereof, MAHMOUD REZA BANKI, the defendant, and others known and unknown, committed the following overt acts in the Southern District of New York and elsewhere: - a.
 On or about May 10, 2006, MAHMOUD REZA BANKI, the defendant, received a wire transfer in the amount of approximately \$187,000 into the BofA Account. - b.
-On or about August 14, 2006, a fax was sent from Iran to wire originators residing in the United States, containing instructions necessary to wire transfer funds to the BofA Account of MAHMOUD REZA BANKI, the defendant. - c.
-On or about August 16, 2006, MAHMOUD REZA BANKI, the defendant, received a wire transfer in the amount of approximately \$30,000 into the BofA Account.
+On or about May 16, 2006, MAHMOUD REZA BANKI, the defendant, received a wire transfer in the amount of approximately \$60,000 into the BofA Account. - c.
+On or about August 10, 2006, MAHMOUD REZA BANKI, the defendant, received a wire transfer in the amount of approximately \$6,000 into the BofA Account. - d.
+On or about August 12, 2006, MAHMOUD REZA BANKI, the defendant, sent an electronic message to CC-1, in Iran, and others, confirming, in sum and substance, that BANKI had received \$6,000 into his account.

-- d.
-On or about December 6, 2006, MAHMOUD REZA BANKI, the defendant, received a wire transfer in the amount of approximately \$30,000 into the BofA Account. - e.
-In or about late January 2007, a fax was sent from Iran to wire originators residing in the United States, containing instructions necessary to wire transfer funds to the BofA Account of MAHMOUD REZA BANKI, the defendant. - f.
-On or about January 23, 2007, MAHMOUD REZA BANKI, the defendant, received a wire transfer in the amount of approximately \$193,000 into the BofA Account. - g.
+- e.
+On or about August 14, 2006, a fax was sent from Iran to wire originators residing in the United States, containing instructions necessary to wire transfer funds to the BofA Account of MAHMOUD REZA BANKI, the defendant. - f.
+On or about August 16, 2006, MAHMOUD REZA BANKI, the defendant, received a wire transfer in the amount of approximately \$30,000 into the BofA Account. - g.
+On or about December 6, 2006, MAHMOUD REZA BANKI, the defendant, received a wire transfer in the amount of approximately \$30,000 into the BofA Account. - h.
+On or about January 22, 2007, a fax was sent from Iran to wire originators residing in the United States, containing instructions necessary to wire transfer funds to the BofA Account of MAHMOUD REZA BANKI, the defendant. - i.
+On or about January 22, 2007, MAHMOUD REZA BANKI, the defendant, received a wire transfer in the amount of approximately \$100,000 into the BofA Account. - j.
 On or about November 5, 2007, MAHMOUD REZA BANKI, the defendant, received a wire transfer in the amount of approximately \$75,000 into the BofA Account.